Is Hepatic Vein Thrombosis?

 - swelling of lower limbs

-- abdominal pain (mainly to the upper right)
+- abdominal pain (mainly in the upper right part

 - jaundice (yellowing of the skin and eyes)

 Call your doctor if you experience any of the symptoms mentioned

 above.
 Prompt treatment will prevent liver damage and give you a better outlook

 Is Hepatic Vein Thrombosis Diagnosed?

 Your doctor can diagnose HVT by taking your medical history, running